 Apply for Preschool

-Parent completes an application form for preschool and submits it to the Early Childhood Office located at the TSD Administration Building at 800 S. Taft, Loveland, CO 80537.
+Parent completes an application form for preschool and submits it to the Early Childhood Office located at the Early Childhood Center at 407 E. 42nd Street, Loveland, CO 80537.
 It can either be mailed or brought into the office.

 - Tuition program – (you will need to print it off)